 Each course has its own equipment list which you will find on that course's website page.
 If you are undertaking an online course you might want to gather your equipment together before making your course purchase

-What Will I Be Able to Do After Your Courses?
+What Will I Be Able To Do After Your Courses?

 Each course description will make the intention of that course clear.
-Some, like our day courses, are informative and fun while some like our professional diploma are intended for those undertaking a career change.
+Some, like our day courses, are informative and fun while others like our professional diploma are intended for those undertaking a career change.

 Which Topics Are Covered?